Last updated on January 9, 2025

 Redundancy is the main reason to play both Doubling Season and Primal Vigor in the same deck.
 Again, bias towards Doubling Season first, with Primal Vigor as the back-up if you have budgetary concerns.
 Either way, if a token/counter doubling effect is absolutely essential to your deck’s strategy, you want to make sure you have the best chances of drawing those effects, and running both increases the odds you draw one.

-Of course, if your entire deck revolves around one of these doublers, I’d advocate running just Doubling Season and a few specific tutors like Idyllic Tutor before I ever sign off on running Primal Vigor.
+Of course, if your entire deck revolves around one of these doublers, I advocate you run just Doubling Season and a few specific tutors like Idyllic Tutor before I ever sign off on running Primal Vigor.
 Sorry, I just don’t respect the card folks.

 Running both in tandem also gives you the potential to stack these replacement effects together.
 With both enchantments on board, your token and counter production is quadrupled, which is always fun.
 Necessary?
 No. But fun.